fbpx

 [3]Rooney S, Webster A, Paul L. Systematic Review of Changes and Recovery in Physical Function and Fitness After Severe Acute Respiratory Syndrome-Related Coronavirus Infection: Implications for COVID-19 Rehabilitation.
 Phys Ther.
 2020 Sep 28;100(10):1717-1729. doi: 10.1093/ptj/pzaa129.
 PMID: 32737507; PMCID: PMC7454932.

-If you’d like to book a pain consultation now, with one of our top clinicians, click the button bellow or have your provider fax over a referral.
-We only book a limited amount of these consultations each month, so act quickly before they’re gone.
+If you’d like to book an assessment now, with one of our top clinicians, click the button bellow or have your provider fax over a referral.

 Rafi Salazar OT